-If we receive an affidavit or a declaration under penalty of perjury stating that an endorsement on an item deposited to your account is forged, that the item contains an alteration, or that there has been a breach of warranty in connection with any item or transaction, we may charge the item or transaction back against your account or place a hold on the funds pending an investigation, without prior notice to you, whether or not the notice is prompt or timely.
+If one of your deposited items is returned with a claim stating that an endorsement on an item deposited to your account is forged, that the item contains an alteration, or that there has been a breach of warranty in connection with any item or transaction, we may charge the item or transaction back against your account or place a hold on the funds pending an investigation, without prior notice to you, whether or not the notice is prompt or timely.
 We are under no duty to question the truth of the facts that are being asserted, to assess the timeliness of the claim, or to assert any defense.

 Setoff.
 We may charge or set off funds in your account for any direct, indirect and/or acquired obligations that any owner owes us now and/or in the future, regardless of the source of the funds in the account, to the fullest extent permitted by law.
 This provision does not apply to IRA or tax-qualified retirement accounts, to consumer credit card obligations, or where otherwise prohibited by law.

 Severability.
 If any of the provisions of this Agreement are determined to be void or invalid, the remainder of the Agreement shall remain in full force and effect.